muldjord/occurity/README.md

 ```
 Bitbake is Yocto's build system.
 It pulls in all required source code and compiles and configures everything needed for an embedded Linux system running Occurity on a Raspberry Pi.

+NOTE!!!
+During the bitbake procedure you might get warnings about `TMPDIR` references.
+These can be ignored.

 ### Flash the final image to an SDCard
 If everything went well you will now have a working Occurity image that can be flashed onto an SDCard.
 Start by decompressing the image.
 You should run this command from the `poky/build` directory:
 ```